Hyperbolic Large Language Models: Hyperbolic LLMs

-Researchers have begun to incorporate hyperbolic geometry directly into large language models to better capture latent hierarchies in language data.
-Chen \textit{et al.} introduced Hyperbolic BERT~\cite{chen2024hyperbolic}, which represents a significant advancement in integrating hyperbolic geometry with pre-trained language models.
-The authors situate BERT entirely within hyperbolic space by mapping dependency trees with geodesic distances on the Lorentz model.
+Hyperbolic BERT~\cite{chen2024hyperbolic} models standard BERT entirely within hyperbolic space by mapping dependency trees with geodesic distances on the Lorentz model.
 While Hyperbolic BERT demonstrates superior performance on tasks requiring hierarchical reasoning, it operates approximately 1.3 times slower than standard BERT due to the added computational overhead of manifold operations; additionally, it can exhibit numerical instabilities during repeated transformations.
-The model processes input sequences by first embedding tokens in $\mathbb{R}^{512}$, then mapping to the Lorentz manifold $\mathbb{L}^{512}$ where attention computations leverage hyperbolic distances.
-Each transformer layer maintains this hybrid hyperbolic-Euclidean structure, with feed-forward networks operating in tangent spaces to preserve computational efficiency while capturing hierarchical relationships through curved geometry.
+In this model, attention computations leverage hyperbolic distances, where each transformer layer maintains this hybrid hyperbolic-Euclidean structure, with feed-forward networks operating in tangent spaces to preserve computational efficiency while capturing hierarchical relationships through curved geometry.
 This computational overhead highlights the delicate balance between geometric expressiveness and practical deployability in hyperbolic LLMs.
 Another notable effort is HiT~\cite{he2024language}, which extends Transformer-based LLMs to encode linguistic hierarchies in a Poincar\'e ball.
 HiT similarly embeds tokens in a hyperbolic latent space to capture parse-tree structures, reporting improved entailment and transitive reasoning.
-However, like Hyperbolic BERT, this approach incurs a non-trivial slowdown on long sequences due to the costly curvature-aware operations.

 In a multimodal context, a related approach, PoinCLIP~\cite{Srivastava2024} projects CLIP’s image-text embeddings into a Poincar\'e ball to enforce hierarchical distances, yielding improved zero-shot classification on coarse-grained categories.
 In summary, the exp/log map techniques in these models integrate hyperbolic geometry within the model’s forward pass (at multiple layers), rather than only at the input or output embedding layer, effectively making the network partially hyperbolic.
 Having established the mathematical foundations for hybrid hyperbolic-Euclidean models, we now also examine parameter-efficient approaches that adapt pre-trained LLMs to hyperbolic space through targeted fine-tuning strategies.